GaijinEntertainment/quirrel/doc/source/reference/language/builtin_functions.rst

 .. sq:function:: table.len()

-returns the number of slots contained in a table
+Returns the number of slots contained in a table

 .. sq:function:: table.rawget(key)

-tries to get a value from the slot 'key' without employing delegation
+Tries to get a value from the slot 'key' without employing delegation

 .. sq:function:: table.rawset(key,val)